Toluca Lake? Hollywood Power Players From Miley Cyrus to Kirsten Dunst Have Called This L.A. Enclave Home

 Developed during the 1920s, the 1.22-square-mile tract in the San Fernando Valley was envisioned as a Spanish-style village in homage to the nearby historic Campo de Cahuenga (where the treaty ending U.S.-Mexico hostilities in California was signed).
 Early buyers had to agree to construct Spanish Revival-style homes as a condition of purchase.
 According to local lore, this restriction fell by the wayside when Bette Davis instead built an English country-style home.
 (Regrettably, radio personality Rick Dees replaced it with a hulking neo-Georgian in the 1990s.)

-The living room of the 5-acre Bob Hope estate, which boasts a 15,000-square-foot house, a glass-encased indoor pool, an outdoor pool, rose garden and a one-hole golf course.
+The living room of the 5-acre Bob Hope estate, which boasts a 15,000-square-foot house, a glass-encased indoor pool, an outdoor pool, rose garden and a three-hole golf course.